jbatez/gdt/README.md

 ## Requirements

-GDT several C++20 features.
-It's been tested with
+GDT uses several C++20 features.
+It's been tested with:

 - VS 2019 v16.10 on Windows
 - Clang 12 on macOS